datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@script`
 Here is an example module named say that defines a function named hello.
 Next, there is an example script named greet that imports the say module and calls its hello function.
-I do not include the .py extension when referring to modules and scripts, nor do I include parentheses when referring to functions.
+You may have noticed that I do not include the .py extension when referring to modules and scripts.

 ---